sajmoni/ts-elm/README.md

 ## :newspaper: API

-The goal of the API is to be as similar to the original Elm code as possible
+The goal of the API is to be as similar to the original Elm code as possible.

+There is purposefully no type guards to detect if a `Result` is `Ok` or `Err`.
+This is to force the use of `match`, which ensures that Errors are always handled.

 ### Type and Constructors